Ray Guy, first Pro Football Hall of Fame punter, dies at 72

 Guy was selected to the NFL’s 75th anniversary team and the 1970’s all-decade team.
 He was a three-time Super Bowl champion and seven-time Pro Bowl selection.

-“He punted the longest, highest footballs that I had ever seen,” Madden said then.

-A native of Thomson, Georgia, William Ray Guy became a multi-position and multi-sport star at Southern Miss.
+A native of Thomson, Georgia, Guy is also a member of the College Football Football Hall of Fame and the National High School Sports Hall of Fame.

-Guy played defensive back for the Golden Eagles and still shares the school single-season record for most interceptions with eight in 1972.
-His 61-yard field goal at Utah State that season set an NCAA record at the time.
+At Southern Mississippi, Guy also played defensive back, He still shares the school single-season record for most interceptions with eight in 1972.

-He averaged 44.7 yards per punt for his career, which remains a school record, and as a pitcher on the baseball team Guy threw one of six one-hitters in school history.

-In 2015, Southern Miss renamed the street outside The Duff Athletic Center on its campus “Ray Guy Way.”

 Guy ended his NFL career in 1986 with a streak of 619 punts without having one blocked.
 But it took nearly three decades for him to be selected to the Pro Football Hall of Fame.